About John McGinnis

 Shakespeare's works appealed to me in their language, themes and characters – in close order, and inseparably integrated.

 William Shakespeare entered my life in the summer of 1953 shortly after my eighth birthday.
 I rode my bike to the Hawaii movie theater on Hollywood Boulevard and treated myself to a matinee of Julius Caesar.
 I can only speculate about my reasons for seeing that film.
 The full-color poster may have misled me into thinking it was a Cecil B. DeMille Technicolor epic.
 Big-screen color movies were rare then.
-Or perhaps someone told me a gang of Romans wearing togas stabbed an emperor to death.
+Or maybe someone told me a gang of Romans wearing togas stabbed an emperor to death.
 That might have appealed to my eight-year old sensibilities.
-Or maybe my mother recently took me to see Marlon Brando in Viva Zapata! and James Mason in The Desert Rats, and I was sophisticated enough to want to see them again, as Mark Antony and Brutus, though I doubt it.
+Or maybe my mother recently took me to see Marlon Brando in Viva Zapata! and James Mason in The Desert Rats, and I was sophisticated enough to want to see them again, as Mark Antony and Brutus.
+Though I doubt it.

 What I know for certain is that this small, black and white movie made an impression.
 That impression was deepened by my high school curriculum that began with Romeo and Juliet in my freshman year and, in succeeding years, progressed through Julius Caesar, Othello and, in my senior year, Macbeth.
 In time I realized Shakespeare's works appealed to me in their language, themes and characters – in close order, and inseparably integrated.
 This website brings together what I continue to learn about Shakespeare's works.
 Enjoy!